pwarnock/church-volunteer-app/MONITORING.md

 **Integration Points:**

 - Logs can be sent to external services (Logfire, DataDog, etc.)
-- See `src/lib/logger.ts` for TODO hooks
+- See `src/lib/logger.ts` for integration hooks

 **Example:**